-For instance, my 5-year-old son has never articulated a definition for friendship, but already he senses how his friendships enrich his life.
-Social contact with peers and trusted adults is teaching him about himself as a person — his fears, his strengths, his opinions — as well as providing him direction for navigating an ever more-complicated world.
+For instance, when my son was young, he never articulated a definition of friendship, but he sensed how his friendships enriched his life.
+Social contact with peers and trusted adults taught him about himself as a person — his fears, his strengths, his opinions — as well as provided him direction for navigating an ever more complicated world.

-Learning how to be a friend doesn’t happen in a vacuum — as parents, our interactions we have with our friends are important models.
+Learning how to be a friend doesn’t happen in a vacuum — as parents, the interactions we have with our friends are important models.
 But we also have tools, great books to read aloud to our children about the joys and challenges of friendship.
-From initiating the first “hello” to the experience of being a third wheel, the stories in these books encourage the early reader ages 4 to 8 toward critical social skills.
+From initiating the first “hello” to the experience of being a third wheel, the stories in these books encourage early readers ages 4–8 to develop critical social skills.

 What is the first step in making a friend?
-In this story, two boys meet in the street and the more assertive one calls a friendly “Yo!” to the other.
-Thus begins an exchange between two very different personality types, yet both keen to continue the mostly one-word conversation.
-The shyer of the two is gradually drawn out by the more gregarious boy and eventually the pair stride off together shouting the “Yo!
+In this story, two boys meet in the street and the more assertive one calls out a friendly “Yo!” to the other.
+Thus begins an exchange between two very different personality types, both keen to continue a mostly one-word conversation.
+The shyer of the two is gradually drawn out by the more gregarious boy, and eventually the pair strides off together shouting the “Yo!
 Yes!” of the title, established as new pals.

 The book shows how easily responsive other children are to an initial greeting, and also demonstrates to a more reticent child how he might respond.

 When it turns out he is from Paris, Texas, they both must deal with the embarrassment of the misunderstanding ... but not for long.
-Along the way they have established other things in common that happily override any disappointment of that first assumption.
+Along the way, they have established other things in common that happily override any disappointment stemming from her initial assumption.

 The story ends happily with transparency among the three characters, but it introduces the complexity that can arise from multiple loyalties.
 It is both a gift and a burden to carry a secret, and this story introduces this concept without imposing judgment either way.

-Of all the Frog and Toad books featuring this enduring pair of friends (the first Frog and Toad book came out in 1970) this book in particular offers powerful lessons about friendship within each adventure.
+Of all the Frog and Toad books featuring this enduring pair of friends (the first book came out in 1970), this book, in particular, offers powerful lessons about friendship.
 The story “Alone,” for example, shows how two friends, accustomed to being together, each deal with Frog’s need for solitude one afternoon.

 Toad eventually learns, after a disastrous misadventure to reach Frog on his day of solitude, that his worry is unfounded.
-The message imparted is one of respect for space and trust for intent within friendship.
+The message imparted is one of respect for space and trusting in the benign intent within a friendship.

 Elmer the patchwork elephant stands out among other elephants for his colorful checkerboard skin, and in this story he is teased because of it.
 The other elephants plot to play a trick on him, and Elmer is rescued by his friend Snake, who alerts Elmer to their ruse.
 Together, Snake and Elmer turn the tables on the others, in a playful and clever way that unifies everyone in the end in a game of tickling.